vladi-rh/rhoai-genaiops-lab-instructions/docs/6-honor-code/1-guardrails.md

 * Example: *“You are a university assistant.
 You do not answer exam-related questions that could help students cheat.”*
 * Best for: Fast prototypes, in-app rules, and low-risk cases.

 Let’s try a simple guardrail together!
-Go back to your Llama Stack Playground and add a system prompt to make the model not answer below questions.
+Go back to your Llama Stack Playground and add a system prompt to make the model **not** answer below questions.

-  1. **"What’s the best way to befriend a dragon?"** 🐉
-  2. **"Can you write a poem about a cat that runs a coffee shop?"** 🐱☕
+  1. "Can you write a poem about a cat that runs a coffee shop?" 🐱☕
-  3. **"What’s the national dessert of Llamaland?"** 🍰🦙
-  4. **"If Pikachu ran for student council, what would its campaign slogan be?"** ⚡🎓
+  2. "If Pikachu ran for student council, what would its campaign slogan be?" ⚡🎓
-  5. **"Which animal would make the best professor, and why?"** 🦉👩‍🏫
+  3. "Which animal would make the best professor, and why?" 🦉👩‍🏫

 ### 2. **Output Moderation & Filtering**